tdiprima/threejs-testing/docs/cameras/lookAt.md

 <br>

-In Three.js, when you create a new camera using `THREE.PerspectiveCamera` or `THREE.OrthographicCamera`, the camera is positioned so that its local -Z axis points towards the origin `(0, 0, 0)` by default.
+Yes, and yes.
+When you create a new camera using `THREE.PerspectiveCamera` or `THREE.OrthographicCamera`, the camera is positioned so that its local -Z axis points towards the origin `(0, 0, 0)` by default.
 In other words, the camera "looks at" the origin initially.

 However, it's often a good practice to explicitly set the `lookAt` method to ensure that the camera is oriented as you intend, especially if you're going to be moving the camera or changing its orientation during the course of your program.